 Direct charging does mean you get more efficiency because power isn’t lost through cables and in conversion.
 But you won’t be able to store power:

 - You will only be able to charge devices during the day.

 - There will be no way to charge devices on cloudy days.

 - You may even need a charge controller for direct charging, which means extra weight.

-The obvious solution to these problems is to get a power bank.
+The solution to this is simply to bring a power bank with you.
 Use the solar panel to charge the power bank.
 Then you charge your devices with the power bank (which can be done at night, on cloudy days, etc.).

 It’s worth noting that most manufacturers only list the weight for their solar panels.
 This weight does NOT include accessories like cables, 12volt-to-USB adapters, or charge controllers.
 These can add a few ounces to the setup.